North Central Ohio Substance Abuse Treatment Programs

 Rigel Recovery Services offers outpatient substance abuse treatment.
 Our treatment starts individuals on a multi-step journey to rehabilitation through detoxification, their own admission of a problem, abstinence, avoidance of relapse, and a daily dedication to recovery.
 A licensed treatment counselor conducts an assessment to determine the severity of the substance abuse and an appropriate treatment plan.

 Patients can be self-referred.
 Cost is based on a sliding fee scale and Medicaid is accepted.
-Rigel Recovery Services is certified through the Ohio Department of Mental Health and Addiction Services and is located at 65 St. Francis Avenue, Tiffin, OH.
+Rigel Recovery Services is certified through the Ohio Department of Mental Health and Addiction Services and has offices in Tiffin, Fremont, and Norwalk.
+For more information, call 567-220-7018 in Tiffin, 567-280-4023 in Fremont and Norwalk, or click here for the Rigel Recovery Services brochure.

 To schedule a substance use assessment or for information on treatment, call 567-220-7018.